mallzee/iron-payload-parser/README.md

 #Iron.io Payload Parser
 -----
-A utility to help parse the payload given to an Iron.io worker.
+A utility to help parse the payload given to an Iron.io worker in Node.js.
 Required and optional variables can be specified.

 ##Installation
 -----